AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 * **[!UICONTROL Token URL]**: Your LiveRamp token URL.
 * **[!UICONTROL LiveRamp organization ID]**: The organization ID assigned to your LiveRamp account.

 ## Destination-specific settings {#destination-settings}

 Each of the destinations [supported](#supported-destinations) by [!DNL LiveRamp - Onboarding] requires you to fill in specific configuration options.

 See the sections below for detailed guidance on how to configure each destination.

+### DESTINATION NAME {#destination-name}

+>[!CONTEXTUALHELP]
+>id="platform_destinations_liveramp_distribution_<DESTINATION_NAME>_<FIELD_NAME>"
+>title="POPOVER TITLE.
+VISIBLE IN THE UI.
+USE THE FIELD NAME."
+>abstract="ENTER FIELD DESCRIPTION"

+To configure details for the destination, fill in the required and optional fields below.
+An asterisk next to a field in the UI indicates that the field is required.

+### 4C Insights {#4cinsights}

+>[!CONTEXTUALHELP]
+>id="platform_destinations_liveramp_distribution_4cinsights_profile_id"
+>title="4C Brand Profile ID"
+>abstract="Enter the numeric ID associated with your 4C Brand Profile.
+If you do not have this ID, please contact your 4C client services representative."

+To configure details for the destination, fill in the required and optional fields below.
+An asterisk next to a field in the UI indicates that the field is required.

+### Acast {#acast}

+>[!CONTEXTUALHELP]
+>id="platform_destinations_liveramp_distribution_acast_client"
+>title="Client name"
+>abstract="Enter the name of the client distributing data.
+Do not use spaces in the client name."

+To configure details for the destination, fill in the required and optional fields below.
+An asterisk next to a field in the UI indicates that the field is required.

 ### Disney {#disney}

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_agreement"
->title="Advertiser data terms agreement"
+>title="Advertiser data destination terms agreement"
 >abstract="Type in `I AGREE` to confirm the acknowledgement and agreement to the Disney advertiser data terms."
->additional-url="" text="Read the agreement"
+>additional-url="https://www.disneyadvertising.com/ADVERTISER-DATA-DESTINATION-TERMS/" text="Read the agreement"

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_disney_client"
 >title="Distribution account"
->abstract="Select your Disney distribution account from the list."
+>abstract="The name of your company/distribution account as you would like it to appear to the partner.
+Use your company name by default, but please contact your partner account representative if unsure.
+Do not use whitespace or special characters."

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_disney_email"
 >title="Email address"
 >abstract="Enter an email address tied to an individual.
-This email address serves as a signature to the advertiser data terms agreement."
+This email address serves as a signature to the advertiser data terms agreement.
+This email address will also be used to contact you if needed."

 To configure details for the destination, fill in the required and optional fields below.
 An asterisk next to a field in the UI indicates that the field is required.

-* **[!UICONTROL Advertiser data terms agreement]**: Type in `I AGREE` to confirm the acknowledgement and agreement to the Disney advertiser data terms.
+* **[!UICONTROL Advertiser data destination terms agreement]**: Type in `I AGREE` to confirm the acknowledgement and agreement to the Disney advertiser data terms.
 * **[!UICONTROL Distribution account]**: Select your Disney distribution account from the list.
 * **[!UICONTROL Email address]**: Enter an email address tied to an individual.
 This email address serves as a signature to the advertiser data terms agreement.